 The UNCTAD Handbook of Statistics 2022 provides a wide range of statistics and indicators relevant to the analysis of international trade, economy, investment, maritime transport, and development overall.
 It comes at a time of cascading crises that overlap and compound each other.
 In uncertain times, reliable statistical information becomes even more indispensable for effective policy responses and decisions, aiding countries to recover from the crises and build a more just, inclusive, and sustainable economy.

-The UNCTAD Handbook of Statistics and the UNCTADstat Data Center make internationally comparable sets of data available to policymakers, research specialists, academics, officials from national governments, representatives of international organizations, journalists, executive managers and members of non-governmental organizations.
+The UNCTAD Handbook of Statistics and the UNCTADstat Data Centre make internationally comparable data sets available to policymakers, specialists, researchers, officials of national Governments, representatives of international organizations, journalists, executive managers, and experts of non-governmental organizations.
 In addition, these statistics underpin all UNCTAD activities.
-Whether for research, policy advice or technical cooperation, UNCTAD needs reliable and internationally comparable trade, financial and macroeconomic data, covering several decades and for as many countries as possible.
+Whether for research, policy advice or technical cooperation, UNCTAD needs reliable and internationally comparable trade, financial and macroeconomic data with global coverage, spanning several decades.

-The present e-handbook is a fully interactive tool, including maps and charts, that allows readers to directly access the data from the UNCTADstat Data Center associated with each table or chart.
-The print version can be ordered at https://shop.un.org/ (ISBN 978-92-1-112997-7).
+This year again, the online edition of the handbook, the e-handbook, incorporates interactive charts and maps, that allows readers to directly access the data from the UNCTADstat Data Centre.
+The print version can be ordered at https://shop.un.org/ (ISBN 978-92-1-113076-8).